Erwin-Eli-Parada/Erwin-Eli-Parada/README.md

 ### Hi there 👋, Im' Erwin Eli Parada Martinez

+##I am a student of computer systems engineering and mechatronics technician

 <!--
 **Erwin-Eli-Parada/Erwin-Eli-Parada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.